Quick, write an email.

 I’m always taking the time to read.
 This helps me so much.

 Subscribe to your favorite blog, grab a newspaper or magazine, join a book club and take the time to read them.
 Exposing yourself to a wide variety of styles broadens your understanding of structure and how other writers choose to express themselves.

 Try reading things that you like and don’t like and identify those reasons.
 What draws you to the lists section of McSweeney’s?
 Finding out why you like something will set you up to create work that you value.

-Try reading things that you like and don’t like and identify those reasons.
-Finding out why you like something will set you up to create work that you value. @JuliaEMcCoy Click To Tweet
+Find out why you like something.
+This will set you up to create work that you value. ⭐️ @JuliaEMcCoy Click To Tweet

 8. Read About Writing

 Though this sounds redundant, learning new skills as a writer will always help you improve.
 Read about becoming a better writer (I know, shameless plug here) and study those skills like you would for your AP English exam.

 Seek feedback from peers, coworkers, clients and friends to give you another perspective on your writing.
 These are the people you are writing for, so asking for feedback is a vital opportunity to find out if your writing is truly engaging.